Article 5: Faculty

-(b) School of Medicine and Public Health tenure track faculty members in the rank of associate professor or professor are eligible for consideration for tenure.
+(b) School of Medicine, Pharmacy and Public Health tenure track faculty members in the rank of associate professor or professor are eligible for consideration for tenure.
 There will be no maximum time limit for the award of tenure; however, the faculty member who is turned down for tenure may not be reconsidered for three years.

 (3) The tenure probationary period shall begin when the faculty member is first appointed to the rank of assistant professor or a higher rank.
 However, a faculty member appointed to the rank of assistant professor without a terminal degree may decide at the time of initial appointment whether the probationary period will begin at the time of initial appointment or upon receipt of the terminal degree.
 Such a decision shall be made in writing and must be approved by the dean and the chancellor.
 Up to three years of full-time service in the ranks of assistant professor, associate professor, or professor at other institutions may be included in the probationary period.

 (4) Under special circumstances, tenure may be awarded by the Board of Regents in less than seven years.